-Some debt collectors including some credit card companies will try to bully you into making a payment by threatening to garnish your wages.
-If this is happening to you, it's important for you to understand the laws around wage garnishment, how having your wages garnished can impact your credit report, and what you can do to help protect your income from creditors.
+Some debt collectors, including credit card companies, will try to bully you into making a payment by threatening to garnish your wages.
+If this is happening to you, then it's important for you to understand the laws around wage garnishment, how having your wages garnished can impact your credit report, and what you can do to help protect your income from creditors.

 The Legality of Wage Garnishment

 Can credit card companies actually follow through on their threat?
 Yes, but not until they sue you, win, and have a judge decide to garnish your wages as the method of payment.